xichensf/magical/README.md

 The scRNA-seq and scATAC-seq data sould be preprocessed and cell type labelled.
 MAGICAL infer regulatory triads for each cell type.
 Therefore, users need to specificy one cell type and then use the provided R script to prepare the following input files.

-**DEG and DAS input files**:

-As differential calling is done seperately for genes and peaks using different tools, we highly recommand users to prepare these two files using similar differential statistics cutoffs.
-The file names should be "(Cell type) DEG.txt" with gene symbols and "(Cell type) DAS.txt" with peak coordinates.

 **scRNA-seq files**:

 *Read count table*: A three-column matrix with *gene index*, *cell index*, and *RNA read count*